abuiles/drafts/xdr-tutorial/xdr.md

 ## History

-Chances are you have never heard of `XDR` and you might even be surprised that there is something different than `JSON` to send messages between computers!
+Chances are you have never heard of `XDR` and you might even be surprised that there is something different from `JSON` to send messages between computers!

-While `JSON` is today the predominant data format for sending messages in the web, before that, there was `XML` (do not confuse with `XLM`) and even before that, people were using other formats to send messages between machines.
+While `JSON` is today the predominant data format for sending messages around the web, before that, there was `XML` (do not confuse with `XLM`) and even before that, people were using other formats to send messages between machines.

 When you are sending messages, you need a way to describe the information you are sending.
 Without any context, what are you